Nutley Sons Honor Roll

 Cpl.
 Beaumont is buried at Meuse-Argonne American Cemetery, Romagne, France, Plot B, Row 42, Grave 01.

-Adapted from The Nutley Sun, Nov.
+The Nutley Sun, Nov.
 23, 1918

 American Battle Monuments Commission